MischaU8/yumyum/unsorted/mirror-off-axis_rGEEvNZhesg.md

-keyboard and clicking anywhere in the scene to place the tool center point add this handy mirror option to your toolkit to gain more control when mirroring oh look at the time foreign
+keyboard and clicking anywhere in the scene to place the tool center point add this handy mirror option to your toolkit to gain more control when mirroring